Crin Antonescu: Political career

 Upon joining the National Liberal Party (PNL), Antonescu helped organize the Tulcea branch of the party.
 In 1995, he was elected PNL Vice President and, subsequently, leader of the liberal politicians active in the Chamber of Deputies, holding that position for two non-consecutive mandates.
-During his activity in the Chamber of Deputies, he was a member of the Committee for Education, Youth and Sports, the Foreign Affairs Committee and the Committee of Culture, Arts and Media.
+During his activity in the Chamber of Deputies, he was a member of the Committee for Education, Youth, and Sports, the Foreign Affairs Committee and the Committee of Culture, Arts, and Media.

 Antonescu was the Romanian Minister of Youth and Sports from 1997 to 2000.
 He initiated a series of reforms, the most prominent being the legal perpetuity for Romanian athletes with significant Olympic results.

 As of 20 March 2009, Antonescu was the President of the National Liberal Party (PNL), in addition to being the party's candidate for the 2009 presidential elections in Romania.
 In September 2009, Antonescu was situated third in Romanians' voting preferences for the 2009 Presidential elections.

 After President Traian Băsescu's suspension on 3 July 2012, he assumed acting Presidency of Romania.
-After the end of the ad interim term as President of Romania, Antonescu continued to serve as Senate President until the dissolution of USL, after which he reigned from this dignity.
+After the end of the ad interim term as President of Romania, Antonescu continued to serve as Senate President until the dissolution of USL, after which he resigned from this dignity.
 After 2014, he slowly but steadily withdrew from politics, resigning from his last remaining political position in late February 2015.

+Antonescu was selected as the presidential candidate for the 2025 presidential election by the incumbent minority government under the electoral pact Romania Forward Electoral Alliance.
+Antonescu placed third in the first round of voting on 4 May with 20.34% of the vote.